Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 the session, for tear down the source may send an empty [=mfra (deprecated)=] box to close the connection and [=publishing point=].

-This is then followed with a zero length chunk, allowing the receiver to send a response, the encoder can follow up by closing the TCP connection using a FIN packet as defined in [[!RFC7235]].
+This is then followed with a zero-length chunk, allowing the receiver to send a response, the encoder can follow up by closing the TCP connection using a FIN packet as defined in [[!RFC7235]].